guardian/sIndicator/README.md

 A zip file containing the signed xpi can be accessed from the Artifacts for the action

+### Chrome web extension
+Repository secrets have been added for:
+- CHROME_CLIENT_ID
+- CHROME_CLIENT_SECRET
+- CHROME_REFRESH_TOKEN
+- CHROME_EXTENSION_ID

+If these need to be updated, follow the instructions [here](https://github.com/fregante/chrome-webstore-upload-keys)

+A Github action is activated on Release and uses [chrome-webstore-upload](https://github.com/fregante/chrome-webstore-upload-cli) to publish the extension.

+The extension will be published to the web store as an Unlisted extension, so that only users who know its url will be able to access it (the visibility is set via the Chrome Web Store dashboard)

 ## Installation Process for Syndication Partners
+Note that more sophisticated installation methods are possible and may be considered in the future.

+### Firefox
 1. Save the xpi file to your computer
 2. Open Mozilla Firefox
 3. Select the three lines in the top right corner and select 'Add-ons and themes'